davidgtonge/backbone_query/README.md

 Usage
 =====

+..
+Client Side Installation:
 To install, include the `js/backbone-query.min.js` file in your HTML page, after Backbone and it's dependencies.
 Then extend your collections from Backbone.QueryCollection rather than from Backbone.Collection.

+..
+Server side (node.js) installation
+You can install with NPM: `npm install backbone-query` Then simply require in your project: `QueryCollection = require("backbone-query").QueryCollection`

 Your collections will now have a `query` method that can be used like this:

 ```js